Marina Bay bumboat fire: Open verdict on boatman's death

 "The evidence points to Mr Ong being in a deeply troubled mental state in the period prior to his death, possibly contributed by the prolonged burden of his debts and further compounded by the neurological effects imposed by the high levels of methamphetamine in his body," Mr Bay said.

-It could also be possible that Ong "might have been motivated by a transient state of drug-induced psychosis to commit acts which were likely to endanger his life, without actually intending to commit suicide," the coroner said, adding that an open verdict was "appropriate" in Ong’s case.
+It could also be possible that Mr Ong "might have been motivated by a transient state of drug-induced psychosis to commit acts which were likely to endanger his life, without actually intending to commit suicide", the coroner said, adding that an open verdict was "appropriate" in Mr Ong’s case.

 - CNA/dt